krishna2/krishna2.github.io/books.md

 1. Derek Sivers: Hell Yeah or No

-1. Jorge Cham, ,Daniel Whiteson: We Have No Idea: A Guide to the Unknown Universe
+1. Jorge Cham, Daniel Whiteson: We Have No Idea: A Guide to the Unknown Universe

+1. Prof. Thad Polk: The Learning Brain (Great courses)

+1. Robert Cialdini: Presuasion

+1. Richard Davis: The Bhagavad Gita - A Biography

+1. Matthieu Ricard: Happiness: A Guide to Developing Life's Most Important Skill

+1. Thich Nhat Hanh: Silence: The Power of Quiet in a World Full of Noise

+1. Scott Jurek: Eat and Run: My Unlikely Journey to Ultramarathon Greatness

 ### Currently Reading

-* Ricard Mattieu: Happiness

 * Swami Chinmayananda: The Holy Geeta